 Late spring and early summer can be hot and humid in Missouri making it ideal for a wide range of outdoor activities.
 You can enjoy summer kayaking, attending a music concert, hiking, or attending a beer tasting event in the state.
 Either way, you have diverse options to enjoy everything Missouri has to offer in June.

-14 FUN THINGS TO DO IN MISSOURI IN JUNE
+14 FUN THINGS TO DO IN MISSOURI IN JUNE 2022

-Here are 10 great events and festivals you should attend in Missouri in June:
+Here are 14 great events and festivals you should attend in Missouri in June:

-One Team Scavenger Hunt in St. Louis – June 1
+1. One Team Scavenger Hunt in St. Louis – June 2

 Tickets for the One Team Scavenger Hunt go for $19.99.
 It will encompass an informative self-guided tour, an adventure race, and a scavenger hunt.
 Each adventure features a series of locations that you must unlock by solving puzzles or answering questions.
 All you need to participate in the scavenger hunt is an internet-connected mobile device.